aws/aws-cdk/packages/cdk-assets/README.md

 `cdk-assets` requires an asset manifest file called `assets.json`, in a CDK CloudAssembly (`cdk.out/assets.json`).
-It will take the assets listed in the manifest, package them as required and upload them to the locations indicated in the manifest.
+It will take the assets listed in the manifest, prepare them as required and upload them to the locations indicated in the manifest.

 Currently the following asset types are supported: